History of the Beowulf Manuscript

 - 1696 - Thomas Smith cataloged the collection in Catalogus Librorum Manuscriptorum Bibliothecae Cottonianae.9 Beowulf was not included in this catalog.10

-- 1698 - Humphrey Wanley unsuccessfully tried to get Oxford University to buy the Cotton Library.
+- 1698 - A librarian, Humphrey Wanley, unsuccessfully tried to get Oxford University to buy the Cotton Library.
 (If they would have, it would not have been burned.)11

 - 1700 - Cotton collection was sold and transferred to Ashburnham House.
 12 (Yikes!
 Bad name!)

 - 1700 - Beowulf is finally read!
-The librarian Wanley writes to a Swedish scholar after reading the Beowulf manuscript.
+The librarian Wanley then wrote to a Swedish scholar after reading the Beowulf manuscript.
 “Dear Sir, have you any Histories about such a King & such Wars? if you have, be pleas’d to let me have notice of it.”
 13

 - 1753 - The Cotton Library was transferred to the British Museum.16

 - 1786/7 - Thorkelin made his own handwritten transcripts.
-Part of the original manuscript has since crumbled leaving us only Thorkelin’s transcript for several lines.
+Part of the original manuscript has since crumbled which left only Thorkelin’s transcript for several lines.
 Many question Thorkelin’s accuracy because of errors in the Thorkelin account on parts of the manuscript that are legible.
 17

 - 1815 - Grundtvig discovers King Hygelac in the poem is the same as Chlochilaichus in history.18